Root Canals: Everything You Need to Know

-When we come across a particularly infected or damaged tooth, we will do everything we can to save it.
-Sometimes that means undergoing a procedure commonly referred to as root canal therapy, a procedure that helps to fix teeth that might otherwise need to be extracted and replaced.
-At The Center for Implant and General Dentistry, we have the experience and knowledge necessary to ensure that your root canal goes smoothly and according to plan.
+When we come across a particularly infected or damaged tooth, we will do everything to save it.
+Sometimes that means undergoing a procedure commonly referred to as root canal therapy, which helps fix teeth that might otherwise need to be extracted and replaced.
+At The Center for Implant and General Dentistry in Lindale, TX., we have the experience and knowledge necessary to ensure that your root canal goes smoothly and according to plan.

 What is a root canal?

-A root canal is performed to clear out the infection and decay.
-The cavity left behind by clearing out the inside of your tooth is then filled with various materials that are meant to help support your tooth and prevent decay from returning.
+A root canal is performed to clear out the infection and decay when that happens.
+The cavity left behind by clearing out the inside of your tooth is filled with various materials meant to help support your tooth and prevent decay from returning.
 Root canals are often the last effort available to save damaged teeth.

 What is the root canal procedure like?

 Hearing the term "root canal" is enough to frighten many patients immediately.
 However, it is important to understand what is done during the process.
 While many people think it will be a particularly painful one, you should keep in mind that the entire area is numbed – you won't feel any discomfort at all.
 Additionally, the root canal process is very similar to filling a cavity.
 A root canal essentially clears out decay (just as you would a cavity) and then fills the resulting space again (just as you would a cavity).
 Because the processes are so similar, it might help think of a root canal as an intense cavity filling.

 You can expect the area of the tooth in question to be completed numbed before the procedure begins.
 We will then begin the process, and it shouldn't be an overly long one.
 The recovery period for a root canal is about the same as filling a cavity.
 Note that root canals help relieve pain, not cause it.
 They clear out the infection so that you can heal.

 Since root canal is a restorative procedure, we must ensure your tooth remains stable.
 We can do this by applying a crown over the tooth, which entirely fits your bite and protects the root from damage.